 Storm Central keeps you updated as another atmospheric river rolls through Santa Cruz County.
 Check back here as Lookout...

-Stay up to date with flood evacuation warnings, school closure information, the latest on the Pajaro River levee breach and more in our regularly updated Storm Central, and get news delivered right to you with Lookout’s email and text alerts.
+We’ve got the latest on the flooding in Pajaro, road closures, power outages and more, all regularly updated in Storm Central, and you can get breaking news delivered right to you with Lookout’s email and text alerts.

 Our content isn’t possible without community support, so if you’re not already, please consider becoming a Lookout member.

 Enjoy the sunshine, and have an excellent Wednesday.